|Study location||Hungary, 1053 Budapest|

 Optional documents for admissions

-The aim of this MA program is to prepare students to become well-trained specialists in Polish philology.
-The students participating in this MA program acquire comprehensive knowledge of Polish literature from its early period to our age in a European context, as well as extensive knowledge of Polish grammar and the history of the Polish language.
-Moreover, they get acquainted with the latest linguistic theories, sociolinguistics, textology, lexicology, stylistics and phraseology.
-Developing both oral and written proficiency in Polish is an important component of our education program.
-The program ends with the preparation of a thesis on a chosen subfield of Polish philology.
+The aim of the program is to prepare students to become well-trained specialists in Czech philology.
+Students acquire comprehensive knowledge of Czech literature from its early period to the modern age in a European context, as well as extensive knowledge of Czech grammar and the history of Czech.
+Moreover, they are acquainted with the latest linguistic theories, sociolinguistics, textology, lexicology, stylistics and phraseology.
+Developing both oral and written proficiency in Czech is an important component of our education program.
+The program ends with a thesis on a chosen subfield of Czech philology.

-The MA program consists of a basic common component compulsory for everybody (60 credits) and an optional specialisation (22 credits).
+The MA program consists of a basic common compulsory component (60 credits) and a specialization (22 credits).

-This program is recommended to applicants who take a vivid interest in Polish language and literature and wish to work in an area that requires Polish language skills or is in any way related to Polish culture.
+This program is recommended to applicants who have a special interest in Czech language and literature and wish to work in an area that requires Czech language skills or is related to Czech culture.
+The MA program does not provide teaching qualifications.

-This program enables students to work as a specialist of Polish philology in the economic, cultural, political or social field.
-There are many opportunities for young professionals speaking Polish at a high level and understanding Polish culture as well as historical, economic and social trends in contemporary Poland.
+This program enables students to work as specialists of Czech philology in the economic, cultural, political or social field.
+There are many opportunities for young professionals with an excellent command of Czech language and a good understanding of the Czech culture, as well as historical, economic and social trends in the contemporary Czech Republic.

 Strength of program

-Students graduated from our university with an MA degree in Polish have general knowledge of philology with specialization in Polish literature and linguistics.
-The structure of our MA program is flexible and a wide range of specialisations fulfils the needs of students with various interests.
-Our department is specializing in linguistics in general and in LWV (Linguistic World View), cognitive linguistics, aspectology and lexicology in particular.
-The strength of our MA program is also indicated by the scholarly achievements of the department staff (regularly organized international conferences on polonistics, numerous books and other international publications)
+Students graduating from our university with an MA degree in Czech Studies have broad knowledge of philology with specialization in Czech literature and linguistics.
+The structure of our MA program is flexible and meets the needs of students with various interests.
+The strength of the course is also indicated by the scholarly achievements of the department staff (eg. regular participation in national and international conferences, regularly organized international conferences on Slavonic Studies, numerous books and other national and international publications.)

-Students graduated from our university with an MA degree in Polish have opportunity to work for Polish or/and Hungarian joint companies, in the field of culture or the educational sector, in the tourist industry, or to find work related to cooperation between Poland and Hungary in a broader sense.
-Our graduates can also enter an academic career and after completing a three-year doctoral training and a successful defense of a doctoral dissertation obtain a PhD degree.
+Students graduating from our university with an MA degree in Croatian Studies have an opportunity to work for Croatian or/and Hungarian joint companies, in the field of culture or the educational sector, in the tourist industry, or to find employment related to cooperation between Croatia and Hungary in a broader sense.
+Our graduates can also engage in an academic career and after completing doctoral training and a successful defense of a doctoral dissertation obtain a PhD degree.